emmmagao/INDE-577-Maching-Learning/README.md

 * Perceptron
 #### Unsupervised Learning
 * K-means clustering
-#### Data
+## Data
-Datasets used in this repository are mainly coming from Kaggles and UCI Machine Learning Repository
+Datasets used in this repository are mainly coming from Kaggles and UCI Machine Learning Repository.
-#### Programming Tool
+## Programming Tool
-Python, Jupyter Notebook
+In this repository, I mainly used Python, Jupyter Notebook.